 Medications are used to manage this autoimmune disease and help prevent flares, lessen the severity of flares, and treat the symptoms of lupus.
 No conventional medication claims to cure or reverse lupus.

-Common rheumatoid arthritis medications include:
+Common lupus medications include:

 - OTC NSAIDs like ibuprofen and Naproxen.
 These medications are nonsteroidal antiinflammatory drugs, and reduce inflammation and the role that inflammation has in lupus symptoms such as pain, swelling, and stiffness.
 Their side effects include increased blood pressure, stomach irritation, ulcers, and stomach bleeding in extreme cases.
 They are one of the first medications used for RA, and the risks and benefits are evaluated by the treating doctors.